hackrx40/PS12-P.A.B/README.md

 ## How it works

 We leveraged the power of graph ML and implemented a robust backend architecture that is able to run on regular mobile apps making it feasible to implement into businesses.
+We built a backend using janusgraph, gremlin and python and converted it into an API to be able to integrate and push recommendations on our app.

 ## How we built it 🔧